-UPDATED: SARAH SHOURD WAS RE;EASED FROM EVIN PRISON ON THE 14TH SEPTEMBER, 2010.
+UPDATED: SARAH SHOURD WAS RELEASED FROM EVIN PRISON ON 14TH SEPTEMBER, 2010.
+SHANE BAUER WAS RELEASED ON SEPTEMBER 21ST, 2011

 Shane Bauer, Sarah Shourd and Joshua Fattal are imprisoned in Tehran’s notorious Evin prison.
 They are not spies; they are principled activists, valued journalists and now political pawns.